surniaulula/wpsso/readme.txt

 = 7.9.0-dev.1 =

-(2020/06/09) Added a new "Book ISBN" option in the Document SSO metabox.
+(2020/06/10) Added a new Users &gt; Add Person page to create new persons.
+Added a new "Book ISBN" option in the Document SSO metabox.

 = 7.8.0 =